RLNYC/udacity_blockchain_capstone/README.md

 ## Quick Start Deploying to Ganache and Testing

-1. cd into project repro & install modules
+1. cd into project directory & install modules

         cd Blockchain-Capstone-master